AssemMate: Graph-Based LLM for Robotic Assembly Assistance: Related Work

 \subsection{Language-Guided Grasping}

+Different to deep learning based grasping pose estimation \cite{zeng2021parametricnet, xie2024parametricnet++, huang2024sd}.
 Large-scale models pretrained on vast amounts of internet data have demonstrated zero-shot generalization ability to unseen scenarios \cite{achiam2023gpt,touvron2023llama}.
 Research on using LLMs, Vision-Language Models (VLMs), and Vision-Language-Action (VLA) models for grasping tasks is gaining significant attention.
 Some methods \cite{jin2024reasoning,mirjalili2024lan,tang2023graspgpt} leverage the language processing capabilities of LLMs to enhance robots' understanding of human instructions.
 ThinkGrasp \cite{qian2024thinkgrasp} and VLG \cite{xu2023visionlanguageaction} directly utilize the vision-language alignment capabilities of Multi-modal Large Language Models (MLLMs) to enable efficient grasping.
 VLA \cite{kim2024openvla,zitkovich2023rt2}, as an end-to-end approach for generating grasp poses, is also a current research hotspot, but it is greatly limited by dataset issues and the sim-to-real gap.
 Despite significant progress, these methods could further exploit the power of pre-trained models and place more emphasis on real-world stacked scenarios.

 On the contrary, our AssemMate determines the target object based on interactive QA, and adopts vision augmentation to compensate for the limitations of MLLMs in spatial understanding and industrial parts perception.
 This enables it to handle stacked situations, achieving reliable object grasping for robotic assembly assistance.